buildbot/buildbot/README.md

 It should be possible to list the master on which a scheduler is running at e.g., `/scheduler/:schedulerid/master`

+### Builders ###

+### Buildrequests ###

+Buildrequests include a `builderid` field which will need to be determined from the builders table.
+It should probably be an error to schedule a build on a builder that does not exist, as that build will not be executed.
+It's OK to schedule a build on a builder that's not implemented by a running master, though.

 ## Other Resource-Type Related Tasks ##

 * ``addBuildset`` currently sends messages about buildrequests directly.